adityaraj5200/Spring-interview-QAs/Spring Questions.md

 }
 ```

-## Q.7: What is `ApplicationContext` vs `BeanFactory`?
+## Q.9: What is `ApplicationContext` vs `BeanFactory`?
-**Answer:**  `ApplicationContext` and `BeanFactory` are both interfaces in the Spring Framework that act as an IoC (Inversion of Control) container for managing application components.
+ `ApplicationContext` and `BeanFactory` are both interfaces in the Spring Framework that act as an IoC (Inversion of Control) container for managing application components.
 However, they have some differences in their functionalities:

-1. BeanFactory Interface: This is the base interface of the Spring container with minimal functionality.
+1. **BeanFactory Interface**: This is the base interface of the Spring container with minimal functionality.
 It allows you to look up and instantiate beans by their name using a simple getBean method.
 It does not offer many additional features like autowiring, message sources, event publishers, or support for loading configuration files.

-2. ApplicationContext Interface: This interface extends the BeanFactory interface and offers more advanced functionalities.
+2. **ApplicationContext Interface**: This interface extends the BeanFactory interface and offers more advanced functionalities.
 As mentioned earlier, it supports dependencies between beans (autowiring), message source for internationalization, event publishing and listening mechanisms, loading application-specific configuration properties, and integration with other Spring modules like Transaction Management, MVC, JPA, etc.

 In practice, you should use `ApplicationContext` instead of `BeanFactory` whenever possible due to the extra features it provides.
 For a simple application or when performance is crucial, you can stick with `BeanFactory`.
 But in most cases, using an `ApplicationContext` will simplify your code and make your applications more maintainable.

-## Q.8: What does `@Primary` do?
+## Q.10: What does `@Primary` do?
-**Answer:** Marks a bean as the default candidate when multiple beans of the same type exist and no `@Qualifier` is provided.
+Marks a bean as the default candidate when multiple beans of the same type exist and no `@Qualifier` is provided.
 It’s a tie-breaker, not a replacement for explicit `@Qualifier` in complex graphs.

 **Example:**
 ```java